Maple pepper, chili lime, lemon brown butter + more! Kick back with a movie this weekend and pop up something extra delicious

-Popcorn is the fastest and trendiest snack this year.
-Not only is it a healthy alternative to snacking, it’s also simple to make and customizable to every taste bud and occasion.
-Ideal for everyday snacking or gifting at the next baby shower or birthday party, the possibilities of homemade popcorn are endless.
+Not only is popcorn a healthy alternative to snacks like potato chips, it’s also simple to make and customizable to every taste bud and occasion.
+Ideal for everyday snacking or a special movie night, the possibilities of homemade popcorn are endless.
 So, what are you waiting for?
 Let’s get popping!

 Angie Quaale, food expert and owner of Well Seasoned Gourmet Food Store, shares some of her favourite popcorn recipes and the three most important rules of thumb when it comes to making homemade popcorn.